pauliceia/vgiws/doc/api/feature/layer.md

 ### GET /api/layer/?\<params>

 This method gets layers from DB.
-If you doesn't put any parameter, so will return all.
+If you doesn't put any parameter, so it will return all.
 - Parameters:
-    - layer_id (optional): the id of a layer that is a positive integer not null (e.g. 1, 2, 3, ...).
+    - layer_id (optional): the id of a layer that is a positive integer not null (e.g. 1, 2, 3, ...);
-    - user_id (optional): the id of a user that is a positive integer not null (e.g. 1, 2, 3, ...).
+    - user_id_author (optional): the id of a user that is a positive integer not null (e.g. 1, 2, 3, ...);
+    - is_published (optional): it is a boolean that indicates if a layer is published or not (e.g. 'TRUE' or 'FALSE');
+    - table_name (optional): the name of the table that is a text (e.g. '_1005_layer_1003').
 - Examples:
      - Get all layers: http://localhost:8888/api/layer/
      - Get one layer by id: http://localhost:8888/api/layer/?layer_id=1001
-     - Get layers by user id: http://localhost:8888/api/layer/?user_id=1001
+     - Get layers by user id: http://localhost:8888/api/layer/?user_id_author=1001
+     - Get layers by is_published: http://localhost:8888/api/layer/?is_published=TRUE
+     - Get one layer by table_name: http://localhost:8888/api/layer/?table_name=_1005_layer_1003
 - Send:
 - Response: a JSON that contains the resources selected.
 Example:
     ```javascript